 The part I’m most thrilled about when it comes to this business intelligence trend: It literally changes the way you approach data and information.
-You no longer have to constantly check KPIs and information.
+You no longer have to check KPIs and information constantly.
 On the contrary, you have the calming feeling to receive an alert whenever something happens.

-The below mockup shows how we approached the concept for airlines (OTP in this context means On-time Performance).
+The below mockup shows how we approached the airline concept (OTP in this context means On-time Performance).

 Trend #3: Smartwatch Usage

-Smartwatches, for example, the AppleWatch but also devices from other providers, will undoubtedly gain increasing importance in 2020.
+For example, smartwatches, AppleWatch, and devices from other providers will undoubtedly gain increasing importance in 2020.

 Smartwatches aren’t just a trend.
 They are continuously becoming an essential part of many people’s life.
 As mobiles did 15 years ago, we are currently witnessing the advent of smartwatches.
 And this will have an impact on business intelligence and KPIs too.